ppy/osu-wiki/news/2025/2025-04-05-new-featured-artist-lexycat.md

 ![](https://assets.ppy.sh/artists/468/header.jpg)

 Like many osu! players, self-proclaimed cybernetic angel **lexycat** grew up on the internet.
-Surrounded by digital hearts, zip files, YTPMVs, kitty cats, nightcore girls, dubstep, and VOCALOID, **lexycat** creates music reflective of a online landscape that anyone in the e-age of olde is more than familiar with.
+Surrounded by digital hearts, zip files, YTPMVs, kitty cats, nightcore girls, dubstep, and VOCALOID, **lexycat** creates music reflective of an online landscape that anyone in the e-age of olde is more than familiar with.

 A total of **10** unique tracks are part of [**lexycat**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/468).
 Pick one of the pre-timed `.osz`s for your next map.
 Or pick all 10.
 We won't stop you.